-At Crackley Hall art forms an important and integral part of the curriculum.
+At Crackley Hall Art forms an important and integral part of the curriculum.
 We believe art education stimulates creativity and imagination whilst giving the child unique opportunities to develop intellectually, emotionally, physically and socially.
 It provides all children with the opportunity to express themselves and to develop their understanding of, and respond to the world around them.
-Art is taught as an individual subject as well as incorporated in many other curriculum lessons to provide a purposeful context and further enrich pupils' learning.
-Below you will find an overview of what your child will be expected to learn in each of the Key Stages.
+Art is taught as an individual subject as well as incorporated in many other curriculum lessons (from the Stone Age to Andy Goldsworthy), to provide a purposeful context and further enrich pupils' learning.
+Each topic taught will be linked into other subjects within the curriculum to increase understanding.